 Then, with all of these individual factors in mind, Ellevest will create a portfolio that is tailored to you.
 They will choose from 21 different asset classes, developing a risk-balanced plan that is focused on maximizing returns and beating the market in 70% of market scenarios.

-Ellevest has three investment tiers, each with their own requirements and pricing.
+Ellevest has three brand new membership tiers, each with its own benefits and pricing.
 No matter which tier you choose, you’ll enjoy:

 - No account fees–including those for opening, closing, or transferring your account

 - Banking with access to spend & save accounts, and an Ellevest debit card*

 Depending on the level of service you desire beyond that, though, your monthly price will vary.
 Here’s a look at pricing and Ellevest’s additional curated features: